angular/angular/src/cdk/clipboard/clipboard.md

 The clipboard package provides helpers for working with the system clipboard.

-## `cdkCopyToClipboard` directive
+### Click an element to copy

 The `cdkCopyToClipboard` directive can be used to easily add copy-on-click functionality to an existing element.
 The directive selector doubles as an `@Input()` for the text to be copied.

 ```html
 <img src="avatar.jpg" alt="Hero avatar" [cdkCopyToClipboard]="getShortBio()">